Some Questions for Bill Nye Six Years After Our 'O’Reilly Factor' Debate

-2. Explain the lack of warming in real-time temperature data, and why so far I have been right.
+2. Explain the lack of warming in real-time temperature data and why I have been right so far.

 3. Make your forecast.
 You claim to be a leader yet refuse to take a stand.
 Instead you sit in the stands and never allow what you are saying to be verified.
 What kind of science is that?

 There’s no need for another debate, though, for as Bill so eloquently says, "Part of the solution to this problem or this set of problems associated with climate change is getting the deniers out of our discourse.“

 Real nice, eh?
 Let’s silence free speech and thought while we’re at it!